jevgenik/manuals/source/files/electronics/sensors/imu.rst

 ===
 IMU
 ===
-An IMU, standing for Inertial Measurement Unit, is an electronic device that measures and reports acceleration, orientation, angular rates, and other gravitational forces.
+An IMU, standing for Inertial Measurement Unit, is an electronic device that measures and reports acceleration, orientation, angular rates.
 It is composed of 3 accelerometers, 3 gyroscopes, and depending on the heading requirement, 3 magnetometers.
 One per axis for each of the three vehicle axes: roll, pitch, and yaw.

 It is worth noting that IMU provides relative positioning information.
 Its function is to measure the route of the object relative